rynop/abp-angular/README.md

 ## Deploying

 Run `yarn deploy:prod`.
-This will:
+Before doing so, make sure to update `deploy:prod` in `package.json` to point to your s3 bucket.
+Running `yarn deploy:prod` will:

 - Run `build:prod` (does an `ng build` for production)
 - Gzip all assets